 Eat to Excel

 Eat to Excel is the community we are building in the dining hall and food provision across the school campus.
-Whether you are a musician, artist, mathematician, writer, actor, singer, athlete or scientist, everyone needs to eat to excel and fuel their success with tasty and nutritious food.
+Everyone needs to eat to excel and fuel their success with tasty and nutritious food.

 Eat to Excel labels are visible on all serveries and salad bars and the menus are colour coded accordingly.
 These will highlight the different food groups and aid students in creating balanced plates of food to fuel the requirements of their day.